Bongkot-Kladklaen/Lumen-CRUD_RESTful-API/README.md

 # Products CRUD REST API
 >This projects using [Lumen micro-framework by Laravel](https://lumen.laravel.com/) create web service and so JSON responses data

+Where full URLs are provided in responses they will be rendered as if service is running on https://products-crud-lumen.herokuapp.com

 ## Response Codes
 ### Response Codes
 ```HTTP